ksaveljev/ksaveljev.github.io/_posts/2014-11-18-learn-from-hackage-the-beginning.md

 There are good resources to start learning Haskell, like [Learn You a Haskell for Great Good!](http://learnyouahaskell.com/) and [Real World Haskell](http://book.realworldhaskell.org/).
 There are also other good books and resources which might help you to start fiddling with Haskell.

 The problem comes after you finish with those books and resources.
 What now?
-Pretty much every single time it is answered with something like "you need to start coding your own project(s)" or "you could contribute to some open source project".
+Pretty much every single time it is answered with something like *"you need to start coding your own project(s)"* or *"you could contribute to some open source project"*.
 Both of these suggestions are 100% correct but not all of us can easily go and start doing something or contributing to some project.

 I am one of those eager to learn but not really knowing what projects to work on or which open source project to contribute to.
 I look for different tutorials and articles which come up from time and I learn a lot from them.
 But for some reason I cannot work on something of my own.
 And I really want to.